 Project reporting requirements and responsibilities are documented in Part B and Appendix E of the CEMP.
-Reporting requirements relevant to the management of heritage are identified in Table 15 below.
+Reporting requirements relevant to the management of heritage are identified in Table 15 below

-Table 15: Reporting requirements relevant to management of Aboriginal and Non-Aboriginal herita age --- -----
+Table 15: Reporting requirements relevant to management of Aboriginal and Non-Aboriginal heritage

-Item Frequency Standards Recording Responsibility Project reporting Project reporting Project monthly reports In accordance with CEMP Environmental and Sustainability Manager Quarterly 3-monthly construction compliance reports As per Compliance Tracking Program In accordance with Compliance Tracking Program Environmental and Sustainability Manager Unexpected heritage item report Upon unexpected heritage find As required by CoA D40 Roads and Maritime Standard Management Procedure: Unexpected Heritage Items (Appendix A).
+Item Frequency Standards Recording Responsibility Project reporting Project reporting Project monthly reports Monthly As per reporting requirements and responsibilities documented in the CEMP, including reporting on heritage targets and Compliance with this Plan, relevant legislative requirements and CoA In accordance with CEMP Environmental and Sustainability Manager Quarterly construction compliance reports 3-monthly As per Compliance Tracking Program In accordance with Compliance Tracking Program Environmental and Sustainability Manager Unexpected heritage item report Upon unexpected heritage find As required by CoA D40 Roads and Maritime Standard Management Procedure: Unexpected Heritage Items (Appendix A).
 Historical Archaeological Research Design (Appendix D) Heritage Information Series - How to prepare archival records of heritage items (NSW Heritage Office, 3rd edition, 1998).
 Roads and Maritime Procedure for Aboriginal Cultural Heritage Consultation and Investigation (November 2011).
 As required by CoA D40, Appendix A and Appendix D Environmental and Sustainability Manager / Excavation Director Archaeological Relics Management Plan Upon discovery of an archaeologica I relic of State or local significance As required by CoA D40 To be prepared in consultation with the Heritage Council of NSW Notification in accordance with Section 146 of the Heritage Act 1977 As required by CoA D40 Environmental and Sustainability Manager / Heritage Specialist Archival reporting Prior to works commencing that would affect the relevant heritage item or conservation area As required by CoA D37, D38 Archival recording to be in accordance with the Manage Cultural Heritage Procedure (Appendix F), and generally in accordance with the guidelines issued by the Heritage Council of NSW including How to Prepare Archival Records of Heritage Items and Photographic Recording of Heritage Items Using Film or Digital Capture.
 Within 12 months of completing the archival recording, a report containing archival and photographic recordings is to be provided to the Department, the heritage Council of NSW, the local library and relevant Councils.
-Environmental and Sustainability Manager / Heritage Specialist ltem Frequency Standards Recording Responsibility Excavation Report Within 12 months of completing any archaeologica I investigations CoA D41 Historical Archaeological Research Design (Appendix D), including artefact analysis and additional research As required by Appendix A and Appendix D Environmental and Sustainability Manager Heritage Interpretation Plan At least 6 months prior to operation As required by CoA B40 and D42 To be prepared in consultation with the Heritage Council of NSW and the relevant local councils As required by CoA B40 and D42 Environmental and Sustainability Manager / Heritage Specialist Complaints reporting As notified Construction Complaints Management System.
+Environmental and Sustainability Manager / Heritage Specialist

+Item Frequency Standards Recording Responsibility Excavation Report Within 12 months of completing any archaeologica I investigations CoA D41 Historical Archaeological Research Design (Appendix D), including artefact analysis and additional research As required by Appendix A and Appendix D Environmental and Sustainability Manager Heritage Interpretation Plan At least 6 months prior to operation As required by CoA B40 and D42 To be prepared in consultation with the Heritage Council of NSW and the relevant local councils As required by CoA B40 and D42 Environmental and Sustainability Manager / Heritage Specialist Complaints reporting As notified Construction Complaints Management System.
 As requested by the Secretary of DP&E Environmental and Sustainability Manager